President Washington Credential

 United States — 1794

-A testimony to the beginnings of American diplomacy: the appointment of William Short as ambassador to Spain
+A testimony to the beginnings of American diplomacy in the 18th century: the official appointment of William Short as Spanish ambassador to negotiate new national borders

 1. President Washington (1732–1799) of the United States was anxious to maintain good relations with his neighbors